Call: 780-482-1414 Email: info@nakatsuiderm.com

 What treatments are available?

-Treatments usually include topical creams, oral antibiotics, oral isotretinoin, laser, and photodynamic therapy.
+Treatments usually include topical creams, oral antibiotics, oral isotretinoin, pulsed dye laser, IPL PhotoFacials, and photodynamic therapy.
 Some of the newer treatments include topical ivermectin (Rosiver) and topical brimonidine (Onreltea).

 Rosacea Before and After Photos